Getting Ready for Advocacy

 Use the parent comment section if you don’t agree with any aspect of the IEP meeting or offer.
 You can do so at the meeting, or later you can write a letter that can be attached as a parent addendum.

 You are entitled to a clear, complete copy of the IEP document at the end of the meeting.
 Don’t leave without it.

 Signing the IEP

-Consider taking the IEP home and carefully reviewing it BEFORE signing.
+Consider reserving your signature ONLY for the attendance sheet.
+It’s in your child’s best interests to take the IEP home and carefully review it BEFORE signing.
 Make an extra copy of it, and again, get out your highlighter and red pen to mark it up.

-It’s a good idea to show the IEP to others who were not at the meeting.
-Sometimes parents rely on their memory of what was discussed at the meeting rather than what is actually detailed in the document.
+It’s a good idea to show the IEP to others who were not at the IEP.
+This is important because sometiimes parents are relying on their memory of what was discussed at the IEP rather than what is actually detailed in the document.

 - Consent to the whole IEP